kinecosystem/kin-sdk-android/kin-sdk/README.md

 ### Running Tests

-For running both unit tests and instrumented tests and generating a code coverage report using Jacoco, use this scripts one after another.
+For running both unit tests and instrumented tests and generating a code coverage report using Jacoco, use those scripts one after another.
 ```bash
 $ ./gradlew :kin-sdk:kin-sdk-lib:connectedAndroidTest
 $ ./gradlew :kin-sdk:kin-sdk-lib:jacocoTestReport